1983shiv/ref-notes/Reactjs.md

 ---

 ### 14. How do you lift state up in React?
+### Can you explain the concept of "lifting state up" in React?
+When might you need to do this, and what problem does it solve?

 **Answer**: Lifting state up moves state to a common parent component to share it among siblings, avoiding prop drilling.

+It involves moving the state to a common ancestor component so that multiple child components can access and potentially update it (through callback functions passed as props).

+However, the primary reason for lifting state up isn't necessarily to avoid re-rendering of other child components.
+React's reconciliation process is generally efficient at handling updates.

+The main reasons for lifting state up are:

+- Sharing state: When two or more sibling components need to reflect the same data or need to communicate with each other based on the same data, the most straightforward way is to lift the shared state to their closest common ancestor.
+This makes the data consistent across these components.
+- Centralized control: By keeping the state in a parent component, you centralize the logic for updating that state.
+This can make your application's data flow easier to understand and manage.
+So, while lifting state up might indirectly influence re-renders, the primary motivation is to share state and centralize control when multiple components need to work with the same data.

 **Example**:
 ```jsx